 Option 2 – A hiking adventure:

 Hike through the lava beds of the Nass valley learning about the geology, history and natural features of the valley including the most recent volcanic eruption in Canada!
-This is a 3-hour hike led by Coast Mountain College instructors who have extensive experience with this hike and of the area.
+This hike is led by Coast Mountain College instructors who have extensive experience with this hike and of the area.
 This day will also end with a stop at a natural hot spring to relax and recover.

 The Comfort Inn is the suggested accommodation.